Lendio Review: Business Loan Marketplace

 - Interest: Interest is the main cost of borrowing and is usually expressed as a percentage of the loan amount you borrowed.
 This number may be confusing because different lenders may cite a daily, weekly, quarterly, or annual interest rate.
 Make sure you know which one you’re looking at.

-- Origination & Administration Fees: These are fees that may or may not be charged by the lender in addition to your interest rate or a flat fee — they represent the “cost” of processing and managing your loan.
+- Origination & Administration Fees: These are fees that may be charged by the lender in addition to your interest rate or a flat fee — they represent the “cost” of processing and managing your loan.
 These fees might not be disclosed upfront, so be sure to ask your lender about them.
 These fees may be flat or a percentage of your loan amount.

 Additionally, Lendio offers general information about what loan terms to expect by product type.